1989 National Rugby Championships: Sevens

-The 1989 National Club Seven–a–side championship, was played at Lee District Park in Alexandria, Virginia on August 26 and 27 in conjunction with the Potomac Ruggerfest.
+The 1989 National Club Seven–a–side championship, was played at Lee District Park in Alexandria, Virginia on August 26 in conjunction with the Potomac Ruggerfest.
 There were eight teams featured which included two representatives from each of the four territorial unions.
-Akron and QC Irish qualified from the Midwest.
+Akron and Quad City Irish qualified from the Midwest.
 Maryland Old Boys and Northern Virginia qualified from the Eastern regional.
-OMBAC and Old Puget Sound represented the Pacific Coast.
-Denver Barbarians and New Mexico represented the West.
+OMBAC and Old Puget Sound Beach represented the Pacific Coast.
+Denver Barbarians and New Mexico Brujos represented the West.
 The Maryland Old Boys defeated Northern Virginia to win the championship.
 Denver Barbarians finished third.
 The teams played round robins in two groups of four teams each.
 The top two teams advanced to the semifinals.